sairam95/assignment/README.md

 #### Application workflow
 1. Client's application writes the required file to client's on premise server s3 mount location (A mount point is an on premise directory to which NFS share is attached).
 2. As soon as new file lands in on-premise server mount point location, aws file gateway transfers the file to configured s3 bucket.
 3. As the file is created/available in s3 bucket (event producer), s3 sends an event to [Lambda function](lambda_functions/lambda_glue_job_trigger.py) with the file details.
-This achieved by adding a S3 PUT event trigger on lambda.
+This is achieved by adding a S3 PUT event trigger on lambda.
 4. The above Lambda function (event router) starts a [Glue Job](glue_jobs/search_revenue_glue_job.py) to process the input file.
 5. [Glue job](glue_jobs/search_revenue_glue_job.py) (event consumer) does the required processing to write the final output to S3 bucket.
 An EventBridge rule is executed if the glue job fails.
 6. Event bridge rule triggers a [Lambda function](lambda_functions/lambda_glue_failure_notification.py).
 7. [Lambda function](lambda_functions/lambda_glue_failure_notification.py) publishes a failure message to sns topic.
 All subscribers of sns topic will get the glue job failure notification.

-In short:
+Main components of workflow:

-- event producer: Inbound s3 bucket object put's.
+- Event producer: Inbound s3 bucket (trigger based on object put operation).
-- event router: lambda function.
+- Event router: lambda function.
-- event consumer: glue job.
+- Event consumer: glue job.

 ___